Coronavirus (COVID-19) Update

 This means failure to wear a mask according to guidelines set out by UC Santa Cruz, Santa Clara County Health Department and the California Department of Health will result in your immediate dismissal from the classroom and building.

-If you miss class because you did not wear a mask and decide to drop the course, you will not qualify for a refund.
+If you are required to miss class because you did not wear a mask and decide to drop the course, you will not qualify for a refund.

 Swapping sections and courses